-Help healthcare providers: Make or donate protective gear.
+Make or donate protective gear for essential workers

-Healthcare workers are facing dire shortages of PPE, or personal protective equipment.
+Healthcare professionals and other essential workers are facing dire shortages of PPE, or personal protective equipment.

 If you’ve got sewing, 3D printing, or other skills, you can find out how to make and donate equipment.
 They’ve provided instructions and tips to help you get started!